benjamintanweihao/code_rippa/README.md

 ### 0.0.7.pre

 - Using [language_sniffer](https://github.com/grosser/language_sniffer) in place of Linguist for automated source code language detection
 - Themes!
 Glorious themes!
 84 themes to choose from!
-Props to [filmgirl](https://github.com/filmgirl/TextMate-Themes), and the rest of the TM users.
+Props to [filmgirl](https://github.com/filmgirl/TextMate-Themes), and the rest of the wonderful TM users who submitted their themes.
 - Wrap lines of troublesome files such as minified javascript and parser generator outputs.

 #### TODO